Floorp-Projects/Floorp/devtools/docs/getting-started/build.md

 ./mach run
 ```

 This will run using an empty temporary profile which is discarded when you close the browser.
-We will look more into persistent development profiles later.<!--TODO: add link to that section when it's written-->
+We will look more into [persistent development profiles later](./development-profiles.md).

 ### Rebuilding